-Workers’ compensation matters are very unique.
-Because we exclusively handle workers’ compensation cases, our attorneys have repeatedly succeeded in recouping maximum compensation benefits and settlements for injured workers.
+Workers’ comp matters are very unique.
+Because we exclusively handle workers’ comp cases, our attorneys have repeatedly succeeded in recouping maximum compensation benefits and settlements for injured workers.
 Allow the Van Dingenen Law team to put their proven legal abilities to work for you.

 Q:How much time do I have to report my workplace injuries?

 A:You only have 30 days within the date of your work injury to report it to your employer.
 Report your injuries as soon as possible to avoid any delays or errors on your claim.

 Q:How much will I be paid for workers’ comp?

 A:Once your workers’ comp claim has been approved, you will receive 66 2/3% of your average weekly wage on a bi-weekly basis.
 The average weekly wage will be determined by calculating your wages from 91 days prior to your injury date, and if your injuries occurred before October 1, 2003, it will be calculated using the 13 weeks prior to your injury date.

 A:While your first 7 days of wages lost to injury will not be reimbursed under workers’ comp, your benefits should include a portion of your lost wages on the 8th day after missing work.
 If the injury will take longer than 21 days to heal, you may be entitled to lost wages for the first 7 days as well.